Atlanta Food Poisoning Lawyers

 - Neurological symptoms

 Complications are more common in children, the elderly, and those with compromised immune systems.
 In addition, pregnant women who contract foodborne illnesses may be at risk for miscarriage or other serious, life-threatening complications.
+If you were a victim of a foodborne illness, contact one of our skilled Atlanta food poisoning attorneys to bring you the justice and compensation you deserve!

 Who is At Fault for Food Poisoning Incidents?